 “Now that the Knicks have seemingly missed out on all the big names, what do you think of the team’s offseason?” — Kyle

 It’s not going great, which is unfortunate for the team and its fans.
 While I’m not surprised that the biggest names are avoiding New York this offseason, it’s still a bit disheartening.
 I’d have to think that landing Arron Afflalo, Derrick Williams, and Robin Lopez, as well as drafting a long-term project in Porzingis, was not Phil Jackson‘s plan when the season ended.
 While both Afflalo and Lopez are solid additions, neither of them will ensure that the Knicks make the playoffs next season.
 I do love Afflalo’s deal though, and believe that it’s a short-term investment that carries little risk for New York.
 Williams’ addition I’m not too keen on.
 He’s not a good defender or rebounder, nor a lights-out shooter, which makes him a sketchy fit for the triangle offense at best.

 While it’s still early in the offseason, things are not looking good for a Knicks resurgence in 2015/16.
 As a Knicks fan, I’d be content knowing that the team would likely have a lottery pick next summer to help build for the future…but that pick goes to Toronto in exchange for the privilege of having had Andrea Bargnani sit on the bench in street clothes for 93 of the 164 contests the Knicks played during his tenure.
 I’m still having a difficult time processing my anger over that trade…

 That’s all the space I have for this week.
-Thanks for all of the submissions!
-I’ll be back next week with more answers to your inquiries.
+Thanks again for filling up my inbox, and please keep them rolling in.
+I’ll be back next week with more responses.